 2.1 Standards.
-Service entrance equipment and installation to all new customers or existing customers altering their electrical service must comply with the District's Electrical Service Requirements Manual (ESR), which is available on the Internet at www.snopud.com/esr.
+Service entrance equipment and installation to all new customers or existing customers altering their electrical service must comply with the District's Electrical Service Requirements Manual (ESR), which is available at www.snopud.com/esr.

 2.2 NOTIFICATIONS.